top of page

 We are profoundly limited.

 We are biased.
-We forget things (trust me, our memories are as accurate as is gossip) We selectively filter reality based on past experience, safety patterns, culture, wounds, and conditioning.
+We forget things (trust me, our memories are as accurate as gossip).
+We selectively filter reality based on past experiences, safety patterns, culture, wounds, and conditioning.
 Even the most skilled coach can only hold so many frameworks, studies, models, life stories, client cases, and intuitive insights in one brain at one time.

-Which leads me to a longtime frustration with the coaching and personal development field:
+This leads me to a long-standing frustration with the coaching and personal development field:

 We love conclusions.
-Well I don't.
-But so, so, so many people do and it has been the bane of my training, teaching and sometimes coaching career.
+Well, I don't.
+But so, so many people do, and it has been the bane of my training, teaching, and sometimes coaching career.
 Because I know that often, we just don't know.
 And people don't always like that.

 Our modern way is to be so quick to proclaim, publish, and package answers as if they are universal truths: